dfbarrero/dataCourse/assignments/wall/wall.md

 The usual precision and recall metrics used in classification, when there is unbalanced classes, lose reliability.
 Imagine, for example, a dataset with 99% of instances of a class A, and only 1% of class B. If we apply a dummy classifier that classifies everything as A, we will obtain an accuracy of 99%, which suggests excellent performance, but clearly this classifier will not be working correctly.
 For this reason accuracy and recall are rarely used with unbalanced datasets.

-One of the most commonly used metrics with unbalanced data is F1, which is defined as the harmonic mean of the precision and recall.
+One of the most commonly used metrics with unbalanced data is F1, which is defined as the harmonic mean of the precision and recall:

 $F1 = 2 \times \frac{\text{precision} \times \text{recall}}{\text{precision} + \text{recall}}$.